spotnana-alingadurai/personal-api-docs/README.md

 ## Training program

+This is also another line.
 The starter template contains training exercises which will teach you how to build a developer portal.
 After you start the development server, navigate to the app and follow the instructions to get started with your training.

+This is another line.